l-modular representations of p-adic groups SLn(F): maximal simple k-types: Maximal simple -types

 \subsubsection{Cuspidal $k$-representations of $\rG'$}

-Let $\rM$ denote a Levi subgroup of $\rG$, and $\rM'=\rM\cap\rG'$.
-In this section, we consider the restriction functor $\res_{\rM'}^{\rM}$, which has been studied by Tadi$\acute{\mathrm{c}}$ in \cite{TA} for representations with characteristic $0$.
-In his article, he proved that any irreducible complex representation of $\rM'$ is contained in an irreducible complex representation of $\rM$, and they are cuspidal simultaneously.
-His method can be adapted for the case of modulo $\ell$.
+Recall that $\rM$ is a Levi subgroup of $\rG$, and $\rM'=\rM\cap\rG'$.
+In this section, we consider the restriction functor $\res_{\rM'}^{\rM}$, which has been studied in \cite{TA} when $\ell=0$.
+We show that an irreducible $k$-representation $\pi'$ of $\rM'$ is contained in $\res_{\rM'}^{\rM}\pi$ for an irreducible $\pi$ of $\rM$ (see Proposition \ref{prop 6}), which coincides with a result in \cite{TA}, and from which we deduce that any irreducible cuspidal $\pi'$ can be constructed as in Theorem \ref{thm 16} (see Corollary \ref{cor 21}).

-\begin{prop} Let $K$ be a locally pro-finite group, and $K'\subset K$ is a closed normal subgroup of $K$ with finite index.
-Let $(\pi,V)$ be an irreducible $k$-representation of $K$, then the restricted representation $\res_{K'}^{K}\pi$ is semisimple with finite length. \end{prop}
+\begin{lem} Let $K$ be a locally pro-finite group, and $K'\subset K$ a closed normal subgroup of $K$ with finite index.
+Let $(\pi,V)$ be an irreducible $k$-representation of $K$, then the restriction $\res_{K'}^{K}\pi$ is semisimple of finite length. \end{lem}

-\begin{proof} The proof is the same as \S 6.12,II in \cite{V1}.
-We repeat it again is to check that we can drop the condition that $[K:K']$ is inversible in $k$.